Learn · Real Estate · 5 min read

 Since April 2022, Fannie Mae requires ANSI Z765-2021 compliant GLA measurement on all conventional loan appraisals.
 That means exterior dimensions, above-grade levels only, finished space only, and a specific calculation methodology.

 The challenge: a growing share of listings include professional floor plans from CubiCasa, Matterport, or iGUIDE, accurate, to-scale plans that include room dimensions but almost never include total square footage.
-The appraiser still needs to calculate GLA, but now has a precise floor plan to work from instead of just a sketch.
+The appraiser still needs to calculate square footage from the floor plan, but now has a precise plan to work from instead of just a sketch.

 PlanSnapper fills that gap.
 It takes any to-scale floor plan and converts it to an ANSI-compatible GLA figure using exterior perimeter measurement, exactly what the standard requires.